What is the first therapy session like?

 Of course there are different ways in which psychotherapists manage a first session, and it may be personalized to the needs and individuality of each patient.

-What do I need to know before a first session?
+What do I need to know before the first session?

 What do I need to make an appointment for a first therapy session?